The above quote beautifully sums up the impact of Artificial Intelligence (AI) on the human lives in the last few years or so.

 - Bridge The Gap Between Personalization & Privacy

 1. Predict Sales or Services

-Instead of working out your way through massive data sets, you can easily find your customer behaviour pattern with the effective usage of AI.
+Instead of working out your way through massive data sets, you can easily find your customer behavior pattern with the practical usage of AI.

 The biggest takeaway that you can take from this point is that, once you can automate the collection & interpretation of information, AI can help you in sales prediction.